My road came to an unexpected halt on November 9, 2010.

 Tuesday, April 15, 2025

-In May 2021, just after lock-down and freshly vaccinated, my friend Jasmine and I ventured to nearby Awbury Arboretum for a much needed dose of spring green.
+In the spring of 2021, just after COVID lock-down and freshly vaccinated, my friend Jasmine and I ventured to nearby Awbury Arboretum for a much needed dose of spring green.

 On the soft grass and chipped trails, the extra effort of maintaining my balance made each step tentative and undertain.